janvv/GroupedFileSenderApp/README.md

-# App Group File Communicaiton
+# IPC_USING_AppGroups

-This repository provides two apps illustrating how to perform inter-app communicaiton using App Groups.
+This repository provides two apps illustrating how to perform inter-process communicaiton using App Groups.

 GroupedFileSenderApp writes continuously fake glucose data to the `glucoseValues.txt` in the "group.kuq" group.
 GroupFileReceiverApp observes these changes in realtime.